ThanhLy1/thanhly1.github.io/projects/final_project.md

 The UH ITS Ask Us AI Chatbot project originated as part of the 2023 Hawaii Annual Code Challenge (HACC), a challenge titled "Ask Us" presented by the University of Hawaii, Information Technology Services.
 The central IT service, which operates a 24/7 Help Desk, sought to enhance its "Ask Us" online knowledge base used by a wide range of UH community members.
 Despite the availability of over 300 support articles, the current keyword search functionality varied in effectiveness, often depending on the user's familiarity with IT terminology and systems.

-see the current setup the UH system have in place https://www.hawaii.edu/askus/
+see the current setup the UH system have in place [Ask Us - University of Hawaii System](https://www.hawaii.edu/askus/)

 <div class="text-center p-4">
   <img class="img-fluid" src="../img/ask-uh/current-uhits.png">
 </div>